factmata/slate-api-documentation/source/index.html.md

 Scoring URLs using Factmata API works in two steps:

 ## Submitting URL for scoring

     First, a URL needs to be submitted so the content can be scraped.
-The URL is scored by all the models in the Moderation pipeline once the content has been scraped.
+The URL is scored by the selected models in the Moderation pipeline once the content has been scraped.

 ## Fetching the scores

-    After the URL has been submitted, the results will be available in some time.
+    After the URL has been submitted, you receive a request id and the results will be available in some time.

-    URL Scoring is completed when the text has been scored by all the models.
+    URL Scoring is completed when the text has been scored by all the selected models.

-    During the time between submission and fetching, URL might already have been scored by some models, while some are still being processed.
-In such case, the user has the option to fetch partial scores.

 ## Submit an URL for scoring